InMecha/fla-volta/README.md

 Kernel-level speedup is ~3x over PyTorch fallback.
 End-to-end improvement is limited by HuggingFace generate() Python overhead.
 For maximum inference speed on V100, use llama.cpp with GGUF.

+Theoretically this should give you about 100tps on a Gated DeltaNet transformer model for a model that fits on a single V100 GPU 35GB.
+Realistically you will probably be CPU/python bound as we profiled that the V100 GPU with the modified CU code crunches the tokens so fast the TPS becomes CPU bound, like 10%/90% split (10% GPU and 90% CPU).

 ## License

 The recurrent GDN kernel is adapted from llama.cpp (MIT License).

 Thanks to Georgi Gerganov for his work.

 Norm kernel is original work.

 AGPL-3.0 — INMECHA INC, 2026.

 VALENTIN PETROV